angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 lands at all.
 If you want to opt for a more control style build then you will probably need to look to increase your basic land count to four or five.
-Normally you wouldn't consider running a splash basic such as a mountain or forest however in the heavier control builds you might consider it.
+Normally you wouldn't consider running a splash basic such as a mountain or forest however in the heavier control builds it might be worthwhile.

 For example: In an Esper {W}{U}{B} based Doomsday list you might elect to run two Islands, two Swamps and one Plains as your basic lands of choice.